-Chapter 4 Balanced growth theorems In this chapter we shall discuss three fundamental propositions about balanced growth.
-In view of the generality of the propositions, they have a broad field of application.
-The chapter covers the stuff in Acemoglu's §2.7.3.
-Our propositions 1 and 2 are slight extensions of part 1 and 2, respectively, of what Acemoglu calls Uzawa's Theorem I (Acemoglu, 2009, p.
-60).
-Proposition 3 essentially corresponds to what Acemoglu calls Uzawa's Theorem II (Acemoglu, 2009, p.
-63).
-4.1 Balanced growth and constancy of key ratios First we shall define the terms "steady state" and "balanced growth" as they are usually defined in growth theory.
-With respect to "balanced growth" this implies a minor deviation from the way Acemoglu briefly defines it informally on his page 57.
+to "balanced growth" this implies a minor deviation from the way Acemoglu briefly defines it informally on his page 57.
 The main purpose of the present chapter is to lay bare the connections between these two concepts as well as their relation to the hypothesis of Harrod-neutral technical progress and Kaldor's stylized facts.
-4.1.1 The concepts of steady state and balanced growth A basic equation in many one-sector growth models for a closed economy in continuous time is $$\dot{K} = I - \delta K = Y - C - \delta K \equiv S - \delta K,\tag{4.1}$$ where K is aggregate capital, I aggregate gross investment, Y aggregate output, C aggregate consumption, S aggregate gross saving ($\equiv Y - C$), and $\delta \geq 0$ is a constant physical capital depreciation rate.
+4.2.1 The concepts of steady state and balanced growth A basic equation in many one-sector growth models for a closed economy in continuous time is $$\dot{K} = I - \delta K = Y - C - \delta K \equiv S - \delta K, \tag{4.7}$$ where K is aggregate capital, I aggregate gross investment, Y aggregate output, C aggregate consumption, S aggregate gross saving ($\equiv Y - C$), and $\delta \geq 0$ is a constant physical capital depreciation rate.
 Usually, in the theoretical literature on dynamic models, a steady state is defined in the following way: Definition 3 A steady state of a dynamic model is a stationary solution to the fundamental differential equation(s) of the model.
 Or briefly: a steady state is a stationary point of a dynamic process.